forewit/3D-Webgl/README.md

-# Playground site for creating gl-scene
+# Playground site for creating GL-Scene

 Gl-Scene is a simple library for creating interactive webgl 3D scenes with models, cameras, and lighting.